Category Archives: Postulate Mechanics

 The major concepts introduced in Chapter 2 are SUBSTANTIALITY, AWARENESS, ONENESS, and SELF.
 These concepts are defined in Glossary: Postulate Mechanics.

-1. The basis of the universe a made up of certain postulates.
+2. The Self is made up of postulates.

-4. These postulates are inherent in us in the form of self.
+4. These postulates are inherent to the self and universe.

 .